-When can baby cockatiels eat seed?
+When can baby cockatiels eat seeds?
 This is a question that many new bird owners ask.
 The answer, of course, depends on the age and development of your baby cockatiel.
 In this blog post, we will discuss when baby cockatiels can start eating seed, as well as what type of food they should be eating at different stages of their development.
 We will also provide some tips for introducing your baby cockatiel to solid foods.

 What is a baby cockatiel and when do they hatch?